Hans170/MUTABAZI-Hans/README.md

-Project Parts:
+Project:

- Question 1: Advanced Vehicle Tax Management System
+ Question 1: this was about Advanced Vehicle Tax Management System

 -  There are classes I created for different types of vehicles like Bus, Car, Truck, SUV, Motorcycle, and a common class Vehicle.
 - The main class to run here is Main1.java.

-Question 2: Exercise: Advanced Tax Enforcement Management System (RRA Focus)
+Question 2: also itt was about Advanced Tax Enforcement Management System

 - I created different classes like TaxDeclaration, TaxOfficer, VATDeclaration, WithholdingTax, TaxPayer, TaxCalculable, Receiptable, Mainn, PAYEDeclaration